Skip to content

 3. Define Behavioral Outcomes - For each actor, what specific behavior must change?

-- Use the format: _"We need [actor] to [do something measurably differently]"
+- Use the format: _"We need [actor] to [do something measurably different]"

 - Focus on behavior, not sentiment

-4. Brainstorm Potential Deliverables - What could we build to influence these behaviors?
+4. Brainstorm Potential Deliverables - What could we do or build to influence these behaviors?

 - List multiple options per outcome — don’t filter too early

-- Use this moment to provoke critical conversations ("Will this actually cause the behavior change?")
+- Use this moment to provoke critical conversations ("Will this actually cause the behavior change?"
+"What's more likely to change the behavior?" "what's more likely to exceed our change in behavior target metric?")

 5. Cluster and Prioritize - Group deliverables that support the same outcome

-- Assess risk vs impact to focus efforts
+- Assess risk vs impact vs effort to scope your experiment

-- Use dot voting or effort-impact 2x2 prioritization if needed
+- Use dot voting or 2x2 prioritization if needed

 Tips for Better Output